 What Equipment Breakdown Insurance Covers

 Equipment breakdown insurance is meant to cover equipment the business needs to run.
 However, most equipment breakdown coverage is very specific in endorsements and doesn’t include utility interruption or business lost revenues.
 It only covers the machine repair and replacement.
-To be fully covered means making sure the policy contains the right coverage for all risks associated with business interruption.
+To be covered fully means making sure the policy contains the right coverage for all risks associated with an interruption of business.

 Equipment breakdown insurance covers your business for losses associated with:

-- Service Interruption: Provides additional coverage if outside equipment failure results in utility interruption for the business (i.e., a transformer blows leading to a power outage)
+- Service interruption: Provides additional coverage if outside equipment failure results in utility interruption for the business like a transformer blows leading to a power outage

 What Equipment Breakdown Insurance Doesn’t Cover